 Check out Casper’s Testimonials Page for more inspiration.

-Links to relevant articles – The famous wearable brand has made an interesting approach to showcase reviews about their products from a variety of sources.
-They are selling tech products and the most common approach is to provide reviews from tech writer or experienced bloggers who will publicly write about their experience with the product.
-Please note that most of these publications such as Engadget, The Verge, PC Mag are very familiar to their audience and have a strong reputation in the community.
-Do not use this approach to pay bloggers to publish your own PR-review text and just ‘fake’ a staged press.
+Links to relevant articles – The famous wearable brand has made an interesting approach to showcase reviews about their products from various sources.
+They are selling tech products, and the most common approach is to provide reviews from tech writers or experienced bloggers who will publicly write about their experience with the product.
+Please note that most of these publications, such as Engadget, The Verge, and PC Mag, are very familiar to their audience and have a strong reputation in the community.
+Do not use this approach to pay bloggers to publish your PR-review text; just fake a staged press.
 This is not how transparency works.

 Ambassadors program – This section is very powerful.
 Fitbit has managed to make products that are just amazing to use and are approved by people with great authority in their fields.
-The ambassadors’ program features experiences from famous athletes who tell their story in an interview format with details about why they love the product.
-For example, here is what Jens Voigt a former professional cyclist wrote about FitBit:
+The ambassadors’ program features experiences from famous athletes who tell their stories in an interview format with details about why they love the product.
+For example, here is what Jens Voigt, a former professional cyclist, wrote about FitBit:

-Not staged photos of celebrities wearing Fitbit – When your favorite celebrity uses a product that you are considering to purchase, you will not ever look elsewhere.
+Not staged photos of celebrities wearing Fitbit – When your favorite celebrity uses a product that you are considering purchasing, you will not ever look elsewhere.
 Especially when this proof appears not planned or in any sense staged or sponsored by the company.
-Celebrity endorsements are still a thing, but when a celebrity appears that wears a product because they like it, it’s just a gold for attracting their followers in wanting your product.
+Celebrity endorsements are still a thing, but when a celebrity appears who wears a product because they like it, it’s just gold for attracting their followers to want your product.
 In the example below, you can see that they are showing a spontaneous photo of the famous actress Nina Dobrev with the caption: Nina Dobrev spotted wearing her Fitbit Alta in Santa Monica.

 Check out FitBit’s Reviews Page.